badbeardd/weather-app/README.md

 git clone https://github.com/badbeardd/weather-app.git
 cd weather-app

-2. Configure environment variables
+2. Configure Environment Variables
-Create a .env file in the client/ directory with the following content:
+Create .env files in both the client/ and server/ directories.
+These files are crucial for securely storing your API keys and database connection string.

+client/.env:
+This file is required for the frontend to access the OpenWeatherMap, Unsplash, and Geoapify APIs directly.

 REACT_APP_WEATHER_API_KEY=your_openweathermap_api_key
 REACT_APP_UNSPLASH_KEY=your_unsplash_access_key
+REACT_APP_GEOAPIFY_KEY=your_geoapify_access_key

+server/.env:
-This file is required for the frontend to access OpenWeatherMap and Unsplash APIs.
+This file is required for the backend to access the OpenWeatherMap API and connect to MongoDB.

-MongoDB URI is already configured for local development in the backend:

-mongodb://localhost:27017/Weatherapp
+OPENWEATHER_API_KEY=your_openweathermap_api_key
+MONGO_URI=mongodb://localhost:27017/Weatherapp

+Remember to replace your_openweathermap_api_key, your_unsplash_access_key, and your_geoapify_access_key with your actual API keys.

 3. Start the backend (FastAPI) source venv/Scripts/activate